sudo-Cthulhufhtagn/robotont.github.io/html/_sources/files/teleop_robot.rst.txt

    .. image:: /files/pictures/coord.png
       :width: 400

 #.
 The robot driver subscribes to a specific type of messages called *velocity commands*.
-The standard name for this topic is :code:`/cmd_vel` or :code:`/robotont/cmd_vel` when in robot namespace.
+The standard name for this topic is :code:`/cmd_vel`.

 #.
 The message is of type :code:`geometry_msgs/Twist` and it's structure can be found from `ROS wiki <https://docs.ros.org/api/geometry_msgs/html/msg/Twist.html>`__.